MCT-master/mct-master.github.io/_posts_draft/2022-05-27-joachipo-telematic-concert.md

 As a quick note, with the threat of COVID finally becoming more of a distant memory, we were finally able to promote our concert in more effective ways.
 This both physical and virtual posters featuring the poster created by Jakob, a Facebook event, and a takeover of the [science library’s Instagram page](https://instagram.com/realfagsbiblioteket?igshid=YmMyMTA2M2Y=), where we were able to post stories and advertise our concert to the library’s 1000+ followers.

+## **Additional Information**

+For more information on the technical details of this concert, visit our [wiki page](https://github.com/MCT-master/portal-wiki/wiki/Telematic-Concert-Between-Portal-and-Science-Library-Documentation-(Spring-2022)).